yaaminiv/yaaminiv.github.io/_posts/2019-02-01-February-2019-Goals.md

 ### February Goals:

 These are the things that got left behind last month, so now I can focus on them.

+**Virginica**:

+- Complete gene enrichment
+- Describe genes DMRs are in
+- Draft discussion and introduction

 **Gigas Broodstock**: